mazen-gamdou/Microservices_Project/README.md

 Distributes traffic to the Motus Game Service instances, enhancing application scalability and availability.

-## Security Considerations

-Ensure all communications are secured via HTTPS, and passwords are hashed before being stored in the PostgreSQL database.
-Use JWTs (JSON Web Tokens) for managing user sessions post-authentication.

 ## Deployment

 The application is deployed using Docker and Docker Compose, enabling streamlined setup and scalability.
 The `docker-compose.yml` file defines the services, networks, and volumes required for the application.